NJ (908) 688-5577

 MLS Laser Therapy is a relatively new treatment option that may help to reduce pain and calm inflammation.
 This type of laser therapy is able to dive deeply into nerves and surrounding tissues.
 If you have Achilles Tendinitis, MLS Laser Therapy can help by increasing blood flow to the area, accelerating tissue repair, and reviving nerve function.
 For plantar fasciitis, MLS Laser Therapy can reduce heel pain, trigger immune responses and stimulate repair.
 If you have either of these conditions, MLS Laser Therapy may be a helpful solution to the pain.
 Studies show that it may be more effective than medicine and physical therapy in treating pain.
 It is also minimally invasive and safe.
 Speak with a podiatrist if you are interested in this treatment option.

 MLS Laser Therapy is a successful alternative for treating any pain you may be experiencing related to certain podiatric conditions.
-If you are interested in MLS Laser Therapy, consult with one of our podiatrists from Advanced Podiatry.
+If you are interested in MLS Laser Therapy, consult with Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 MLS Laser Therapy